ProcStack/procstack.github.io/ProjectsLinks/currentsOfWar.htm.md

 [Currents of War](https://procstack.itch.io/currentsofwar) 2025

+Engine - Unity

+Languages - C#, some Python for tools

 A 'NPC Simulator' game made in Unity for the April 2025 itch.io gamejam 'Indie Game Clinic COLLAB JAM '25'

    Since then, we've expanded it quite a bit!